IDMNYU/synthaccess/MIDItoSpeech/README.md

       - **split** : array of splitpoints for "enumsplit" data.
          - for "enumsplit" data, the *value* is checked against the **split** array, and...
          - the highest index that the *value* is greater than or equal to is the index for the **enum**.
-      - **suffix** : for all "data" modes, a label to be appended to the readout e.g. to specify a unit (percent, semitones, etc.). if the **suffix** is "_patchname", the suffix will be derived from the "patchlist" key in the JSON.
+      - **suffix** : for all "data" modes, a label to be appended to the readout e.g. to specify a unit (percent, semitones, etc.). if the **suffix** is "_patchname", the suffix will be derived from the "patchlist" key in the JSON if the verbosity level is set to maximum.
       - **silent** : for all "data" modes, any value at this parameter will mute the speech for that parameter.
 - **keypress** : MIDI messages to be sent when receiving keyboard events on the computer; these also have speech labels attached.
    - the encapsulated object contains enumerable keys defining the alphanumeric key that will trigger the event; the properties of these keys are: